OpsMx/standard-isd-gitops/upgrade/README.md

    - **DB Upgrade**:

        Upgrade from ISD 4.0.4.1 to 4.0.4.2 doesn't include DB changes so, dbmigration flag in values.yaml should be set to false
-       `dbmigration`:
+       ```
+       dbmigration:
           enable: false
           versionFrom: 4.0.4 ## We need to update this flag if we want to run migration from other ISD versions.
 For eg: versionFrom: 4.0.3.1
+       ```
 9. Push changes to git: `git add -A; git commit -m "Upgrade related changes"; git push`

 10. `kubectl -n opsmx-isd apply -f upgrade-inputcm.yaml`